trueadm/react/packages/react-reconciler/src/Untitled-1.md

 ## Event Responder API

 Event responders are the core of how the new event system works.
-All event components hand-off events to the respective event responders (defined by the object passed to `createEvent`).
+All event components hand-off events to the respective event responders.
 It's up to the event responders to decide what should happen when a given event occurs (if anything).
 Event responders can be thought of as state machines (they have their own local state) for controlling the flow of many events, the creation of synthetic events and also the handling of ownership (in relation to other event responders).

 ```jsx
 type EventResponder {